dangmai/hetzner-notifier/README.md

 - `smtp_port` - Optional: The SMTP port to connect to (default: 25).
 - `smtp_username` - Optional: The SMTP username.
 - `smtp_password` - Optional: The SMTP password.
+- `smtp_accept_unauthorized` - Optional: If this flag is passed in, the script will accept connection to a SMTP server with a self-signed TLS key.
 - `email_to` - Required: The email address to email notifications to.
 - `email_from` - Optional: The email address to email notifications from (default: `hetzner@me.com`).